Add Your Heading Text Here

 Final Thought:

+Stop waiting for experienced technicians to save your shop.
+They are not lining up outside the door.
+Instead, build your own bench intentionally and consistently.
 Great managers do not beg for talent.
 They build it.
 And when you build people, they build profit.

 — John Fairchild